The Best Things to Do in Napa Valley in the Winter

 Other Places to Eat and Drink in Napa Valley in the Winter

-- Oxbow Public Market: For the ultimate foodie, you’ll want to visit this massive marketplace for some of the best local food.
+For the ultimate foodie, you’ll want to visit this massive marketplace for some of the best local food.
 Oxbow Public Market is home to local food vendors, artisan cafes, and an organic produce outlet.
-If the weather’s warm enough, you can sit outside and enjoy views of the Napa River, but there are plenty of places to dine indoors as well if you’re looking for a more cozy experience.
+If the weather’s warm enough, you can also sit outside and enjoy views of the Napa River.
+But there are plenty of places to dine indoors as well if you’re looking for a more cozy experience.

 Hog Island Oyster Bar was one of my favorites — get the clam chowder, you won’t be disappointed!